-Safety Notice – Mexico

-March 24, 2015
+Campus Box 307

+2211 Riverside Avenue

+Minneapolis MN 55454

+T: 612-330-1159 f: 612-330-1695

+www.centerforglobaleducation.org

-The U.S. State Department last updated the Travel Warnings for Mexico December 24, 2014.
-Although the travel warning advises against travel to certain locations within Mexico, it does NOT restrict travel to the locations where Augsburg’s Center for Global Education and Experience (CGEE) educational programs but to exercise caution.
+Safety Notice – MexicoThe U.S. State Department last updated the Travel Warnings for Mexico December 24, 2014.
+Although the travel warning advises against travel to certain locations within Mexico, it does NOT restrict travel to the locations where Augsburg’s Center for Global Education and Experience (CGEE) currently offers educational programs.
+Rather, it simply advises people to exercise caution.
 Moreover, it states:

 Millions of U.S. citizens safely visit Mexico each year for study, tourism, and business, including more than 150,000 who cross the border every day.
 The Mexican government dedicates substantial resources to protect visitors to major tourist destinations, and there is no evidence that organized criminal groups have targeted U.S. visitors or residents based on their nationality.
 Resort areas and tourist destinations in Mexico generally do not see the levels of drug-related violence and crime that are reported in the border region or in areas along major trafficking routes.